codingconcepts/blog-posts/posts/black-box-testing.md

 exit status 1
 ```

-The output of this test has just made me acutely aware of how fragile my `Between` method was (not to mention most of the other methods I've *ever* written).
+The output of this test has just made me acutely aware of how fragile my `Between` method was (not to mention every other function I've *ever* written).
 With very little effort, `testing/quick` has just surfaced the following assumptions in my code:

 * Users will know what values to pass in
 * I know what value users will pass in